 Skip to main content

-Tonsils—When Is it Time to Take Them Out?
+Tonsils—When Is It Time to Take Them Out?

 You are listening to Healthy Kids Zone:

-Tonsils—When Is it Time to Take Them Out?
+Tonsils—When Is It Time to Take Them Out?

-Dr. Gellner: Everybody's heard of tonsils, but not everybody knows what tonsils do or why they sometimes need to be taken out.
+Everybody's heard of tonsils, but not everybody knows what tonsils do or why they sometimes need to be taken out.
 I'm Dr. Cindy Gellner and we'll discuss that today on The Scope.

-Dr. Gellner: So tonsils are the small glands on either side of the back part of the throat.
+So tonsils are the small glands on either side of the back part of the throat.
 Their main job is to help stop bacteria from getting farther down the throat.
 Some people have large tonsils and some people have small tonsils.
 Tonsils are graded on a scale from 0 to 4.
 Zero means you've had them removed, 1 means they're barely visible, 2 means they're normal, 3 means they're large and just about touching that thing that hangs down at the back of your throat called the uvula, and 4 means they're ginormous.
 They're touching or overlapping the uvula or kissing each other.

 Enlarged tonsils can be an ongoing problem or a temporary result of an infection.
 Your tonsils are part of your immune system, so they do get bigger as your body fights off illnesses.
 Doctors aren't sure what causes chronically enlarged tonsils, but secondhand smoke and air pollution can make them larger.
 If your child's tonsils are very large, they may snore really loud, called "heroic snoring," or have trouble swallowing certain foods, mainly breads and meats.